-Exclusive: Saudis threaten to raise oil output again as sparring with Iran returns
+Exclusive: Saudis could raise oil output again as sparring with Iran returns - sources

 A new rise in tensions observed during the meeting of experts last week highlights the fragile nature of OPEC agreements.
 The group has a long way to go before it turns its preliminary Algerian accord into a real deal.

-The Saudi threat to raise output came as a surprise even to Riyadh's Gulf OPEC allies, sources who attended the meeting of experts on Oct.
+The Saudi comments on raising output came as a surprise even to Riyadh's Gulf OPEC allies, sources who attended the meeting of experts on Oct.
 28 said.

 One source said the Saudi OPEC delegation has asked to call off the next day's meeting with non-OPEC producers, including Russia, on Oct.
 29 since Iran was objecting to a deal.
 But they were convinced by other members to attend it in order not to embarrass the group.